Campbell-Muscle-Lab/PyMyoVent/docs/pages/help_and_resources/how-to-create-an-issue.md

+---
+Title: How to create an issue
+nav_order: 1
+parent: Help
+---
 ### How to create an issue

 Okay, something has gone wrong, you've worked through [the trouble-shooting tips](things-you-should-check-first.html), and you've come to the conclusion that there is a problem with the code.